Rita Ora Lounges In Revealing Black Dress In New Instagram Photos From The VMAs 2018

 Well guess who won a VMA?!
 First Albanian ever to win a VMA!!!
 Congratulations @ritaora and the Avicii Team.
 Avicii may you live on forever through your music.
 Thank you @frankhonyc and @thisiswatt and the whole team for all their amazing work on this also all the fans who voted YOU did it ❤️????????

 As is the habit of lots of celebrities who attend these types of events, Ora made an outfit change after the award show.
 For the broadcast, she wore a sheer black dress covered in swirly appliques to maintain a degree of “modesty.”
 According to Vogue Magazine, the “illusion dress” was designed by Jean Paul Gaultier.
-She accessorized the look with custom jewelry — choker and rings — by Lorraine Schwartz.
+She accessorized the look with custom jewelry– choker and rings– by Lorraine Schwartz.
 Vogue reports that the high-end pieces featured 200 carats worth of black diamonds.

 It looks like the singer made multiple outfit changes as Vogue mentions that she also slipped into a dramatic Alexandre Vauthier dress with a feathered neckline.
 This isn’t the dress that she posted in her after party snaps on Instagram.
 Ora also wore a bejeweled floral headpiece to accessorize the outfit.